-- identifying and monitoring risks and mitigation strategies associated with the quality of learning and teaching, learner satisfaction, graduate outcomes, and academic standards across all locations including third-party arrangements; - reviewing regular performance reports on- - learner satisfaction and graduate outcomes; - analyses of progression and attrition rates and completion times.
-Analyses will include, at a minimum, performance by cohort, including Aboriginal and Torres Strait Islander and low socio-economic status students, and geographical location, including under third-party arrangements; - methods of assessment, grading and moderation of students' achievement of learning outcomes; - o benchmarked student feedback by cohorts and geographical location; and - academic integrity and academic misconduct including allegations of misconduct, misrepresentation, fabrication, cheating, plagiarism, and the misuse of intellectual property across all locations; - quality assuring learning and teaching related policy documents, monitoring implementation and evaluating outcomes including in relation to- - the awarding of grades, assessment, benchmarking, learning resources, educational support, workplace learning, and all other aspects of learning and teaching; - continuous improvement of teaching quality including that it is consistently innovative and developing with best practice to ensure high learner satisfaction and graduate outcomes; - receive reports on student complaints, grievances, reviews of decisions and appeals relating to learning and teaching to ensure a high quality student experience; - assuring academic integrity and academic misconduct; - receive reports on the quality of workplace learning, placements in all locations including under third-party arrangements; - requiring regular reports by the relevant executives on legislation, government policy, and trends relevant to the higher education and VET sectors (onshore and international) to inform its quality assurance functions; - reviewing, monitoring and quality assuring the outcomes of internal audits of compliance with regulatory requirements and the outcomes of external audits by ASQA, VRQA and TEQSA; and - considering and reporting on any matter referred to it by the Academic Board or the Vice-Chancellor.
+- developing, implementing and monitoring a teaching and learning quality assurance framework that includes onshore and international partnerships; - maintaining a systematic overview of the quality of learning and teaching and providing recommendations to the Academic Board on standards and measures of the quality of learning and teaching across all locations including third-party arrangements; - identifying and monitoring risks and mitigation strategies associated with the quality of learning and teaching and academic standards across all locations including third-party arrangements; - reviewing regular performance reports on- - analyses of progression and attrition rates and completion times.
+Analyses will include, at a minimum, performance by cohort, including Aboriginal and Torres Strait Islander and low socio-economic status students, and geographical location, including under third-party arrangements; - methods of assessment, grading and moderation of students' achievement of learning outcomes; - o benchmarked student feedback by cohorts and geographical location; and - academic integrity and academic misconduct including allegations of misconduct, misrepresentation, fabrication, cheating, plagiarism, and the misuse of intellectual property across all locations; - quality assuring learning and teaching related policy documents, monitoring implementation and evaluating outcomes including in relation to- - the awarding of grades, assessment, benchmarking, learning resources, educational support, workplace learning, and all other aspects of learning and teaching; - continuous improvement of teaching quality; - the processes associated with student complaints, grievances, reviews of decisions and appeals relating to learning and teaching, and

+- academic integrity and academic misconduct; - assuring the quality of workplace learning, placements in all locations including under third-party arrangements; - requiring regular reports by the relevant executives on legislation, government policy, and trends relevant to the higher education and VET sectors (onshore and international) to inform its quality assurance functions; - reviewing, monitoring and quality assuring the outcomes of internal audits of compliance with regulatory requirements and the outcomes of external audits by ASQA, VRQA and TEQSA; and - considering and reporting on any matter referred to it by the Academic Board or the Vice-Chancellor.